Home cinema: 2010s

 A store display for a home cinema package at a consumer electronics retailer.
 Some stores bundle home cinema components into a package which can be purchased for a lower cost than buying each component separately.

 By the mid-2010s, the Blu-ray Disc medium had become a common home media standard, and online video streaming sources such as Netflix, Hulu and YouTube were offering a range of high-definition content, including some 4K content (although various compression technologies are applied to make this streamed content feasible).
 The first 4K Blu-ray discs were released in 2016.
 By this point, 4K TVs and computer monitors were rapidly declining in price and increasing in prevalence, despite a lack of native 4K content.
 While many DSP systems existed, DTS-HD Master Audio remained the studio standard for lossless surround sound encoding on Blu-ray, with five or seven native discrete channels.
 High-definition video projectors also continued to improve and decrease in price, relative to performance.

 As a result of continuing price reductions, large (up to 80) TVs became a financially competitive alternative to video projectors in living room or even smaller dedicated room setups.
 Technologies such as local dimming and the like improved the black levels of LCD screens, making them more suitable for use in a dark room.
 Consumer-grade OLED TVs measuring 55 and above began to emerge in the second half of the decade.
 These had even better black levels.

 2020s

-As of 2020, video projectors remained the only viable option when screen sizes much over 80 inches are needed.
+As of 2020, while video projectors remain the primary viable option financially speaking when screen sizes much over 80 inches are needed, 4K TVs meeting or exceeding 80 inches have become an option, which may offer greater visual fidelity than video projection at comparable sizes with technologies such as OLED panels, superior brightness, color consistency, performance in well-lit rooms, and overall greater ease of use.